DirectRTX/Simple-Ad-Network/README.md

 There is one cron file that must run every day, without fail.
 Technically, if it fails, it would be a game ender.
 When it runs the next day, it'll catchup all of the stats.
 But it's pretty important that it runs every day.

-We suggest using <a href="https://cron-job.org">Cron-Job.org</a>.
+We suggest using <a target="_blank" href="https://cron-job.org">Cron-Job.org</a>.
 It tends to be more reliable to server-based cron jobs and logs everything.
 Go there and create an account.
 During the account creation process, it's very important that you select `UTC` as your timezone.
 It's the last option in the timezone selector.
 Every file of the script is setup ensure UTC is being used as the timezone.

+After creating your account, let's create a cron job with the below settings.

+You can enter whatever you want as the `Title`.
+For the URL, enter this: `http://example.com/cron.php?secretkey=XXXXX`

 ## Holy Shit!
 It's All Setup!